Oklahoma

 The provider must be contracted with SoonerCare and appropriately licensed or certified, in good standing.
 Services that are provided must be within the scope of the practitioner’s license or certification.
 If the provider is outside of Oklahoma, the provider must comply with all laws and regulations of the provider’s location, including health care and telehealth requirements.

-Providers and/or patients may provide or receive telehealth services outside of Oklahoma when medically necessary, however prior authorization may be required.
+Providers and/or members may provide or receive telehealth services outside of Oklahoma when medically necessary; however, prior authorization may be required.

 Overview

 SoonerCare reimburses for live video telehealth.
 Store-and-Forward and Remote Patient Monitoring must be compensable by the Oklahoma Health Care Authority (OHCA) in order to be reimbursed.
-Continuous Glucose Monitoring (CGM) is covered under certain circumstances.
+Continuous Glucose Monitoring (CGM) and Extended Ambulatory Cardiac Monitoring are covered under certain circumstances.
 OK Medicaid also added a list of codes reimbursable through audio-only after 5/11/23 and allows for reporting of audio-only modifiers FQ and 93.
+Newly passed regulations also clarify audio-only requirements and allow FQHCs to bill for audio-only through the FFS rate.

 Remote Patient Monitoring